Musculoskeletal and Orthopedic Program

 - Complete funding applications for required mobility equipment through the Assistive Device Program (ADP) with the Ministry of Health and Long-Term Care.
 Mobility devices may include walkers, rollators, manual and power wheelchairs and scooters

-- Provide education on skin protection and assess the need for an appropriate mattress and/or other surface (i.e. wheelchair cushions) to prevent and/or treat pressure sores and wounds
+- Provide education on skin protection and assess the need for an appropriate mattress and/or other surfaces (i.e. wheelchair cushions) to prevent and/or treat pressure sores and wounds

 - Education on scar management